 - Intake visit.
 A comprehensive intake visit should happen as soon as possible after a patient contacts the provider or group with a positive pregnancy test.
-At a minimum, the intake visit should happen in the first trimester. - Gather patient information, conduct a comprehensive patient medical history including family medical history, prior pregnancy history, preterm birth risk, and concurrent medications. talk about insurance or needing access to insurance - Nutrition and prenatal vitamins - Importance of continuing exercise - o TBD: obesity and healthy pregnancy, preparedness for labor and delivery - o Scheduling dating ultrasound - o Information on genetic testing and counseling - o Screen for: - Behavioral health, depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and/or other drug use, see more information on tools below - Toxic environmental exposures - Injury prevention - Violence and abuse - At a minimum, monthly visits up to 28 weeks gestation at minimum.
-Visits may be done as a group. - At a minimum, biweekly visits up to 29-36 weeks gestation at minimum.
-Visits may be done as a group. - Screenings and Risk Assessments. - Anemia/hemorrhage risk assessment. - Cardiovascular disease.
+At a minimum, the intake visit should happen in the first trimester.

+- Gather patient information, conduct a comprehensive patient medical history including family medical history, prior pregnancy history, preterm birth risk, and concurrent medications.
+Discuss health insurance or getting access to health insurance.

+- o Discuss:

+- Nutrition and prenatal vitamins

+- Importance of continuing exercise

+- Obesity and healthy pregnancy

+- Preparedness for labor and delivery

+- Scheduling dating ultrasound

+- o Information on genetic testing and counseling

+- o Screen for:

+- Behavioral health, depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and/or other drug use, see more information on tools below

+- Toxic environmental exposures

+- Injury prevention

+- Violence and abuse

+- At a minimum, monthly visits up to 28 weeks gestation.
+Visits may be done as a group.

+- At a minimum, biweekly visits up to 29-36 weeks gestation.
+Visits may be done as a group.

+- Screenings and Risk Assessments.

+- Anemia/hemorrhage risk assessment.

+- Cardiovascular disease.
 For all pregnant patients, conduct a global cardiovascular risk assessment during the first trimester and again in the second trimester.
-Next steps should follow the California Maternal Quality Care Collaborative Cardiovascular Disease in Pregnancy and Postpartum Toolkit, ACOG's Pregnancy and Heart Disease Practice Bulletin, and ACOG's Gestational Hypertension and Preeclampsia Practice Bulletin.23 Educate community primary care and emergency care services that the new onset of asthma during pregnancy should always prompt consideration for a cardiovascular cause, particularly cardiomyopathy of pregnancy, or unmasking of heretofore undiagnosed underlying congenital cardiovascular disease. - Patients with red flags for cardiovascular disease (i.e., shortness of breath at rest, severe orthopnea necessitating four or more pillows, resting heart rate ≥120 beats per minute, resting systolic blood pressure ≥160 mm Hg, and/or resting respiratory rate of ≥30 breaths per minute and an oxygen saturation
+Next steps should follow the California Maternal Quality Care Collaborative Cardiovascular Disease in Pregnancy and Postpartum Toolkit, ACOG's Pregnancy and Heart Disease Practice Bulletin, and ACOG's Gestational Hypertension and Preeclampsia Practice Bulletin.
+Educate community primary care and emergency care services that the new onset of asthma during pregnancy should always prompt consideration for a cardiovascular cause, particularly cardiomyopathy of pregnancy, or unmasking of heretofore undiagnosed underlying congenital cardiovascular disease.

+- Patients with red flags for cardiovascular disease (i.e., shortness of breath at rest, severe orthopnea necessitating four or more pillows, resting heart rate

+≥120 beats per minute, resting systolic blood pressure ≥160 mm Hg, and/or

-≤94%) should be promptly evaluated, managed as appropriate as per current ACOG guidelines and/or other national guidelines.
+resting respiratory rate of ≥30 breaths per minute and an oxygen saturation ≤94%) should be promptly evaluated, managed as appropriate as per current ACOG guidelines and/or other national guidelines.
 Consider a consultation with maternal and fetal medicine and primary care/cardiology.
 This may be done via telemedicine, if available.